snowplow-archive/snowplow.github.com/_posts/2015-05-22-first-experiments-with-apache-spark.md

 2. Real-time aggregation of data for real-time dashboards
 3. Running machine-learning algorithms on event-level data

-We're just at the beginning of our journey getting familiar with Spark.
-I've been using Spark for the first time in the last few weeks.
+We're just at the beginning of our journey getting familiar with Apache Spark.
+I've been using Spark for the first time over the past few weeks.
 In this post I'll share back with the community what I've learnt, and will cover:

 1. [Loading Snowplow data into Spark](#loading)
 2. [Performing simple aggregations on Snowplow data in Spark](#agg)